Dealing With Multiple Voices in Your Content Marketing Team

 However, there are some disadvantages.
 Any writer that you hire for your team has to learn how to write in the company voice.
 If that voice is very distinct and you cannot communicate how to write that uniqueness to the writer then it can be hard to make content.
 It can also go the other way.
 A single voice often falls into the default “business formal” voice that’s easy to write but sounds the same as everyone else.

 Why Use Multiple Voices

-When your writers create content using their own unique styles, it makes your brand sound diverse and fresh.
+When your writers create content using their own unique styles, it makes your brand sound diverse and fresh, especially if your content is aimed at a “boring” niche.
 It feels more authentic to feel like you’re talking to many different people in one company because a singular voice can feel artificial.
 Authenticity is quite appealing to Millennials and Gen-Z.

 Multiple voices also help your company A/B test how different approaches to writing appeal to your audience.
 You might find that a particular writer often gets a great response writing in their own style.
 If that writer was locked into a single voice, the company would never discover this.

 However, it can also cause controversy.
 A writer might have an opinion about something that doesn’t accord with the brand’s overall strategy.
 A writer might also have a natural voice that doesn’t work well with the audience.
 Messaging can become muddled.
 Which writer speaks for the company?

 There is a way to balance both paths to draw the advantages from each without diluting the company’s vision or your writers’ unique creativity.
 Start by dividing your content marketing into appropriate voices.
 The static information like a home page or an about page should be written in the brand’s voice.
 Other things that should be in “brand voice” are firm opinions held by the company, press releases, and anything else that the entire company agrees about.